HomeManagement6 Practical Tips for Effective Stakeholder Management in Competitive Markets

 Communicate Without the Noise

 Use the style that works for them, not the one that is easiest for you.
-Drop the jargon unless you are sure they understand it.
-If something goes wrong, be honest about it.
-People would rather hear the truth than find out later you hid it.
-Even bad news is easier to take when it is straightforward.
+Don’t use jargon until you’re confident they know what it means.
+Be honest if something goes wrong.
+People would prefer to hear the truth than find out later that you lied.
+It’s simpler to deal with unpleasant news when it’s clear.

 Set Boundaries and Expectations Early